borti4938/n64rgb_project_overview/README.md

 This project would not be what is with the help and contribution of many other people.
 The following 'list' is neither sorted by importance, nor complete.

-Of course, many thanks to viletim for his initial CPLD-based DAC project, for providing a valuable commercial modding board as well as for publishing the schematics and source codes for his [N64RGB project](http://www.etim.net.au/n64rgb/).
+Of course, many thanks to viletim for his initial CPLD-based DAC project.

 I also want to send many thanks to Ikari_01.
 He wrote the code to detect 480i and PAL/NTSC output of the N64 with the CPLD.